Connect with us

 Barrow are also below average scorers, with 1.4 goals per game, compared to a league average of 1.5.
 They have conceded 1.2 goals per game.

-Bradford beat 3-2 last time out, also on Saturday, with Jamie Walker (two) and Andy Cook on the scoresheet.
+Bradford beat 3-2 last time out, also on Saturday, with Jamie Walker (two) and Andy on the scoresheet.

 Tuesday’s match will be refereed by Ross Joyce, who has taken charge of 15 League Two games so far this season, issuing five red cards and booking 71 players.
 He has awarded two penalties.